agile-ts/documentation/docs/quick_start/React.md

 we need to bind the State to our React Component using the [`useAgile()`](../packages/react/features/Hooks.md#useagile) Hook.
 This ensures that the Component rerenders whenever the State mutates, so when its value changes.
 The `useAgile()` Hook returns the current `output` of the State, in our case 'Hello World'.
-Be aware that React Hooks can only be used in Function React Components!
+Be aware that React Hooks can only be used in Function Components!
-For class component users we have provided a Higher Order Component called [AgileHOC](../packages/react/features/AgileHOC.md) that is wrapped around the Class Component.
+For Class Components we have provided a Higher Order Component called [AgileHOC](../packages/react/features/AgileHOC.md).

 ```ts
 MY_FIRST_STATE.set(`Hello World ${++helloWorldCount}`);